BellaT/wdi-project-2/README.md

 Pitch is a festival finding app that allows the user to search through the database by either festival name, month, country and genre.

 ###The ideas behind Pitch
 I absolutely love going to festivals so I was really excited to produce an app that I would like to use to search for new festivals.
 I had a clear vision in my head of what I wanted the site to look like and using Foundation and other design tools I have been able to accomplish this.

+###Balsamiq wireframes

 ###The Project requirements
 * A working full stack application using ruby on rails